paramendula/bred/README.md

 ## BRED

-**My pet project.
-Bred is a programming language.
-Translates to C.**
+**Bred is a programming language and powerful tool for working with other programming languages.**

 **Currently under active development.
 No documentation will be available until first full release.**